jwarykowski/selenium-cucumber-ruby-kickstarter/README.md

 ##Background

 A quick example of how to bring Selenium, Cucumber and Ruby together to automate a Google Search.
-Each test run creates a log file, please see the relevant logs folder following each run.

-This is a very quick example to demo Ruby, Cucumber and Selenium Webdriver.

 ### Getting Started
       1. Ensure you have the firefox or chrome browser installed - install chromedriver if using chrome